-Section 3.
-Duties of the Chair.

-- (a) The chair shall appoint a panel vice chair for each of the three panels of the board. - (b) The chair shall preside over all meetings of the entire board. - (c) The chair shall compel the attendance of witnesses when necessary. - (d) The chair shall approve a rotational schedule for attendance of alternate members at panel meetings.
+- Section 4.
+Duties of the Chair. - (a) [The chair shall appoint a panel vice chair for each of the three panels of the board. - (b)] The chair shall preside over all meetings of the entire board.
+In the absence of the chair, the chair shall appoint a vice-chair to preside and fulfill all the duties of the chair.